kelliwolf17/FInal_Project/README.md

 # Selected topic

-For the purpose of this project, we have decided to analyze diabetes and it's associated risk factors.
+For the purpose of this project, we have decided to analyze diabetes and it's associated risk factors in order to predict if someone will be diagnosed with diabetes in their lifetime.

 # Reason we selected this topic